CloudLabsAI-Azure/Microsoft-Fabric-Models-to-Outcomes/Microsoft Fabric/Models to Outcomes/Instructions/Exercise 1.md

 **Summary**

-In this notebook, we built a machine learning model to predict bank customer churn using Microsoft Fabric.
-We covered data loading, exploration, and preprocessing using Fabric's Data Wrangler.
-Models were developed using Scikit-Learn and LightGBM, with experiment tracking handled via MLflow.
-We evaluated model performance, saved the final model, and visualized results using Power BI—highlighting Microsoft Fabric’s end-to-end support for data science workflows.
+In this lab, you explored the end-to-end data science workflow using Microsoft Fabric to predict bank customer churn.
+You began by installing and setting up the required libraries, followed by data loading, exploration, and preprocessing using Data Wrangler.
+You then built and evaluated machine learning models using Scikit-learn and LightGBM, and tracked your experiments with MLflow.
+Finally, you visualized model results in Power BI, demonstrating how Microsoft Fabric supports each stage of a modern data science project—from data preparation to insight generation.

-In this lab, you have explored the full data science lifecycle within Microsoft Fabric—from data ingestion and preprocessing to model training, evaluation, and reporting.
-This hands-on lab demonstrated how Fabric integrates various tools to streamline and scale the data science process efficiently.